ConorJosephC/Assignment_12_Bulletin_Board_App/README.md

 ## Dependencies and Quick setup guide

-To get this application working you will need to run the following in the command line:
+To get this application working you will need to clone or download the repository and run the following in the command line:

     npm install express ejs body-parser pg